A complete guide to anti-money laundering (AML) regulations in the UK A complete guide to anti-money laundering (AML) regulations in the UK

-This comprehensive guide provides an overview of key anti-money laundering regulations and how firms can achieve compliance to avoid fines and penalties.
+This comprehensive guide provides an overview of key anti-money laundering (AML) regulations and how firms can achieve compliance to avoid fines and penalties.

 Introduction

-In the UK, certain businesses are subject to stringent anti-money laundering regulations.
+In the UK, certain businesses are subject to stringent anti-money laundering (AML) regulations.
 These include firms such as banks and building societies, gambling, real estate, and the high value and luxury item trade, among others.

 With the risk of crippling fines and revocation of trading abilities for non-compliance, getting AML compliance right in these firms is business-critical.